-Develop risk-averse harvest management strategies based on the status of oysters using the targets and thresholds for fishing mortality and the threshold for abundance.
+Develop risk-averse harvest management strategies based on the biological reference points to achieve the target harvest fraction.

-- 1) Determine the appropriate regional scale for managing oysters. - 2) Develop guidelines for implementing management measures when targets and thresholds are not met or exceeded. - 3) Engage stakeholders in the process of developing harvest management strategies.
+- 1) Determine the appropriate regional scale for managing oysters. - 2) Develop triggers for implementing management measures when targets and thresholds are not met or exceeded such as a certain percentage of small oysters that may become market-size in the future within a specific NOAA code. - 3) Engage stakeholders in the process of developing harvest management strategies.

-Evaluate and develop target levels of abundance including biological limits of abundance.
+Action 4.1.3 Evaluate and develop target levels of abundance including biological limits of abundance.